C.S. Lewis and I have something in common: there was a time when each of us became an embarrassment to our friends.

 As a result, they felt awkward around both me and Corlette.
 Although we tried to put them at ease and continued to seek engagement, we realized that many of these friends were uncomfortable around us, and some were clearly avoiding us.

-It was a painful period, to be sure, but also one that brought Corlette and me closer to each other and to God.
-It also taught us to be more sensitive to people who are going through similar distressing trials.
+It was a painful period, to be sure, but also one that brought Corlette and me closer to each other and to God himself, who eventually brought about much good through the transition.
+These challenging events also taught us to be more sensitive to people who are going through similar distressing trials.

-As I reflected on how I felt when people had treated me as an awkward embarrassment, I realized that the best way to counteract this feeling was to deliberately lean in toward people who were going through painful or embarrassing times themselves.
+As I reflected on how I felt when people had treated me as an awkward embarrassment, I realized that God was teaching me to imitate Jesus, who was “not ashamed to call [me] brother” (Heb.
+2:11), and calling me to deliberately lean in toward people who were going through painful or embarrassing times themselves.

-When a local pastor was driven from his pulpit by a group of critics and forced to take on a sales job, it was easy to imagine his sense of failure.
-So I made it a point to call him regularly to ask for his advice on theology, shepherding and books to read … demonstrating that I continued to value his pastoral gifts and experience.
+When a local pastor was driven from his pulpit by a group of critics and forced to take a sales job, it was easy to imagine his sense of failure.
+So I made it a point to call him regularly to ask for his advice on theology, shepherding and books to read … demonstrating that I continued to value his pastoral gifts, wisdom and experience.

-And just a few days ago, when my bank attracted major national attention for illegal marketing practices, I could guess how uncomfortable the tellers at my local branch must feel as they face their regular customers.
-So I wrote them a personal note of encouragement, thanking them for their many years of personal service, and giving each of them a gift card to a nearby coffee shop.
+Not long after that, when my bank attracted major national attention for illegal marketing practices, I could easily imagine how uncomfortable the tellers at my local branch must feel as they face their regular customers.
+So I wrote them a personal note of encouragement, thanking them for their many years of friendly service, and gave each of them a gift card to a nearby coffee shop.

 These types of gestures cannot remove the painful circumstances and challenges that others are facing, but they can reduce much of the awkwardness, embarrassment and shame that accompany such trials.

-More importantly, these gestures reflect the marvelous kindness, mercy and acceptance that God has shown toward us by sending his Son to “lean in” toward undeserving sinners, to take away our sins, and to stand close beside us as our brother, advocate and redeemer (Heb.
+More importantly, these gestures reflect the marvelous kindness, mercy and acceptance that God has shown toward us by sending his Son to “lean in” toward undeserving sinners, to take away our sins and our shame, and to stand close beside us as our brother, advocate and redeemer (Heb.
 2:11; 1 John 2:1; Titus 2:14).

-May God give us grace every day to show the same kind of love and acceptance to the hurting people he brings into our lives (Rom.
+May God give us grace every day, and especially during this Christmas season, to show the same kind of love and acceptance to the hurting people he brings into our lives (Rom.
 15:7; Gal.
 6:2).

 – Ken Sande